 If Then Community Spouse Policy Customer Marries Applies beginning with the month of marriage.
 Customer Divorces Applies for the month in which the divorce is granted.
 It stops in the following month.
 Community Spouse Dies Applies for the month in which the community spouse dies.
-It stops in the following month Community spouse is in a medical facility for more than 30 consecutive days Stops the first full month in which the community spouse has not lived in the community for at least one day.
+It stops in the following month Stops the first full month in which the community spouse has not lived in the community for at least one day.
 Community spouse returns to the community from a medical institution Applies when the community spouse resides in the community for at least one day during the month (see Community Spouse for examples).